Our Future Path! A plan for a better world!

 Regulation and Oversight

-Leaders verses Representatives
+Leaders versus Representatives

 Elected Officials

 By reducing the number of elected officials, we as voters can concentrate more on evaluating the candidates for the remaining positions.
-For those remaining positions, we would be electing people for the difficult, but easier to understand, role of representing our interests in our governments.
+For those remaining positions, we would be electing individuals for the difficult, but easier to understand, role of representing our interests in our governments.

 Open Primaries